123job-Group/simple-tables/README.md

 # Lravel Simple Tables

-This is simple way to show data in Grids for user.
+This is simple way to show data in grids for user.

 ### Installing